oracle-quickstart/oke-sysdig/README.md

 4. Go to **Stack Page > Terraform Actions > Apply** to deploy the infrastructure.
 5. If no longer need the infrastructure, run **Stack Page > Terraform Actions > Destroy**

-### Deploy using Terraform CLI
+### Using Terraform Scripts
-This quickstart...

-### Upload the module to the Resource Manager
-This quickstart...
+You can use Terraform scripts to apply.
+If you are using Terraform (locally or via CloudShell), you need to copy the file `terraform.tfvars.example` to `terraform.tfvars` and populate the necessary variables.

 ## Start using Sysdig + OKE
 This quickstart...